yu-melody/yu-melody/README.md

 ## Hi there 👋
 I’m Melody!
 I study Computer Science and Philosophy at Northeastern University.
 I love writing clean code, product management, and figuring out what it means to be human.

-### Why CS + Philosophy?
-For me, computer science offers tools to create and innovate, while philosophy brings clarity to my life and the purpose behind my work.
-Together, they drive me to stay curious and ask questions—about technology, about humanity, and about the intersection of the two.

 🌱 I'm currently working on dayloom, an automated hardware/software system to streamline my morning and evening routines.
 This project is funded by the Honors Propel Grant!